Houston vs. Northern Kentucky: Odds, spread, over/under - NCAA Tournament First Round

 - Houston is one spot higher based on its national championship odds (best in college basketball) than its computer ranking (second-best).

-- Sportsbooks have moved the Cougars' national championship odds up from +900 at the start of the season to +500.
-Among all teams in the country, that is the 79th-biggest change.
+- While our computer ranking places Northern Kentucky 196th in the country, the team's national championship odds rank comes in significantly better, placing it 62nd.

-- The implied probability of Houston winning the national championship, based on its +500 moneyline odds, is 16.7%.
+- Northern Kentucky's chances of winning the national championship, based on its odds, are 0%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.